networkx/nx-guides/content/algorithms/euler/euler.md

 - If there are two vertices with odd degree, then they are the starting and ending vertices.
 - If there are no vertices with odd degree, any vertex can be starting or ending vertex and the graph has also an Euler Circuit.

-## NetworkX Implementation of Euler's Algorithm
+## Implementations of Euler's Algorithm

 NetworkX implements several methods using the Euler's algorithm.
 These are:
 - **is_eulerian**      : Whether the graph has an Eulerian circuit